 - Paste that text into the “Withdrawal Address” field on the Bitaroo Withdrawal page (See below, top circle shown).

 - Select how urgently you want the funds cleared in your wallet.
 I’m usually patient and I’m happy to wait a week or two, so I select “Economy”, instead of “Standard” or “Priority” – this saves on fees.

 - Finally, click “max” to withdraw all your bitcoin.
 Then confirm.

 Congratulations!
-You signed up to an exchange, moved government money, purchased bitcoin (free market money), and are stored it in your own custody.
+You signed up to an exchange, moved government money, purchased bitcoin (free-market money), and stored it in your own custody.

 The next thing to do is repeat.
 Regularly buying and saving in bitcoin is likely to be a good strategy (not financial advice).
 To might wish to set up an automatic recurring purchase using Bitaroo’s DCA feature (dollar cost average).